 Plus, the domain name was available and relatively short, which is hard to find these days.

 I’m glad you’re here and I’m impressed that you read all the way to the end.
 Perhaps you recognize part of yourself in this story?
 If so I’d love to hear from you.
-Use this contact form to get in touch, or find me on Facebook, Twitter or Pinterest.
+Send me a message.